The Communicator

 1. Prepare careful project oversight

-• Give clear instructions for your expectations, the process for completing the task, and the dead-line to help organize an intern’s day to day, keeping them independent while creating autonomy in the role.
+• Give clear instructions for your expectations, the process for completing the task, and the deadline to help organize an intern’s day-to-day life, keeping them independent while creating autonomy in the role.

-• Designate someone who has about 30 to 90 minutes a week to support the new talent and answer any questions, include additional training, and provide one on one mentorship.
+• Designate someone with about 30 to 90 minutes a week to support the new talent, answer any questions, include additional training, and provide one-on-one mentorship.

-• Give your intern access to peers for support that are either other interns in a similar industry or employees around their age.
+• Give your intern access to peers who are other interns in a similar industry or employees around their age for support.

-• Think creatively to make sure that your intern has someone other than you and your team with whom they can socialize, and share ideas and frustrations throughout the summer internship.
-Make resources such as a list of online sources, webinars, and conferences accessible when it comes to the topic your intern is working on.
+• Think creatively to ensure your intern has someone other than you and your team with whom they can socialize and share ideas and frustrations throughout the summer internship.
+Make resources such as a list of online sources, webinars, and conferences accessible regarding the topic your intern is working on.

 3. Provide career guidance

-Mentorship is incredibly valuable and is critical to most success and satisfaction for interns.
+Mentorship is incredibly valuable and critical to most interns’ success and satisfaction.
 It allows them to be open with and learn from someone more experienced and ensures time to interact beyond just handling assignments.

-• Connect an intern with someone who’s two to four years older at the company and working full-time to schedule coffee chats throughout the summer to share thoughts on what they are learning and their career path.
+• Connect an intern with someone two to four years older at the company and working full-time to schedule coffee chats throughout the summer to share thoughts on their learning and career path.

 Providing an intern with quality support has three elements: